prd90/home/README.md

 ### Link to Demo ###
-The demo for the project can be found here.
+The demo for the project can be found [here](https://prd90.github.io/myhome)

 ### Video Link ###
 The demo for the project can be found here.